-Dr. Jennifer Hillman is a Professor of Psychology in the Applied Psychology program at Penn State Berks and a licensed Psychologist in the state of Pennsylvania.
-Hillman is also board certified in Geropsychology (ABPP), making her one of only four in the state and 54 in the country.
-Hillman's primary research interests include HIV/AIDS and other STDs in aging, Viagra and other PDE-5 inhibitors, sexual and aggressive problem behaviors in long term care, women’s issues in aging, and grandparents of children with autism.
+Dr. Jennifer Hillman is a Professor of Psychology at Penn State Berks and a licensed Psychologist in the state of Pennsylvania.
+Hillman is also board certified in Geropsychology (ABPP), making her one of only 78 such specialists in the United States.
+Hillman's interests in research include sexuality and aging, LGBT issues in aging, intimate partner violence and aging, problem behavior in long-term care, and grandparents of children with autism spectrum disorder.
 She has published more than two dozen peer-reviewed articles and four books, and was awarded Fellow of the Gerontological Society of America for her outstanding contributions to the field of aging.
-Hillman also received a Penn State University Teaching Fellow Award, and teaches courses in clinical, abnormal, health, and social psychology as well as adult development and aging.
+Hillman also received a Penn State University Teaching Fellow Award, serves as a General Education Faculty Scholar, and teaches courses in clinical, abnormal, health, and social psychology as well as adult development and aging."

 Professional Diploma in Clinical Psychology, Adelphi University